broadinstitute/picard/README.md

     * Run `./gradlew install printVersion` in your htsjdk clone to install that version to your local maven repository.
 Take note of the version number that gets printed at the end.
     * Switch back to your Picard clone, and run `./gradlew shadowJar -Dhtsjdk.version=VERSION`, where VERSION is the version of HTSJDK you installed to your local maven repository.

+####Releasing Picard

+Full instructions on how to create a new release of Picard are [here](https://github.com/broadinstitute/picard/wiki/How-to-release-Picard)

 ----

 It's also possible to build a version of Picard that supports reading from